 First ever ride

 Home from the bike shop, then an attempt on a single track up Mt Majura (Canberra), the front deraileur hadn’t been adjusted, and I hadn’t checked it, one of the stop screws was tightened all the way to the limit, so the first time I changed onto the granny ring the chain came off and wedged between the cogs and chainstay.
 I had to take the cogs off to get it out!

 Last ever ride

-As you can see it's a very sociable bicycle and loves to meet new people, it can often be seen hanging around outside pubs while on tour, waiting to meet new and interesting bicycles.
+As you can see it’s a very sociable bicycle and loves to meet new people, it was often seen hanging around outside pubs while on tour, waiting to meet new and interesting bicycles.